Opportunistic-Network-Simulator/backend/README-usage.md

 A double number to determinate in which instant the all messages of simulation will be generated in the respectives source nodes.

 - #### Amount Of Nodes:
-A integer number to determinate the total number of node in the simulation.
+A integer number to determinate the total number of nodes in the simulation.

 ### Protocol